 With singer Shahram Nazeri he founded the first ever ensemble consisting only of setar players.
 Later, in the 1980s, Nazeri and Zolfonun's album Gol-e Sadbarg became the best selling album of classical Iranian music ever, and from the least popular instrument in Iran, the setar suddenly became the most popular.

-Following a two-week hospitalisation for heart failure, Jalal Zolfonun died in Karaj, near Tehran, on 18 March 2012.
+Following a two-week hospitalisation for heart failure, Jalal Zolfonun died in Karaj, near Tehran, on 18 March 2012, aged seventy-four.